Associate Head Coach

 Connors graduated from Redlands in 2005 with a bachelor of science degree in environmental science and received his master's degree in higher education from Redlands in July of 2012.
 He holds a United States Soccer Federation (USSF) "A" license in coaching and also has a National Soccer Coaches Association of America (NSCAA) national youth diploma.

 While he was away from UNLV, Schell was promoted to the Head Goalkeeping Coach for Region IV Boys Olympic Development Program (ODP).
 He has been a part of the Region IV staff since 2005 as a staff coach and an assistant age group coach.
-Coach Schell is also the Goalkeeping Director for Heat FC , and oversees all goalkeeping instruction for the Club.
-Prior to this he was the Goalkeeping Director for Nuesort FC (2008-2011), as well as the Goalkeeping coach for FC Portland (2004-2008).
+Coach Schell is also the Head coach for South West Gunner FC (SWGFC) a small independent group of teams that receive a college prespective of soccer education.
+Prior to this he was the Goalkeeping Director for Heat FC (2011-2013), Nuesport FC (2008-2011), as well as the Goalkeeping coach for FC Portland (2004-2008).

-Before returning to Las Vegas in 2008, Schell spent four seasons as the goalkeeper coach for both the University of Portland men's and women's teams.
-During Schell's inaugural season in charge of the Portland goalkeeper, then-sophomore Luis Robles (current starter for the NY Red Bulls) earned third team All-Far West Region honors from the NSCAA, while on the women's side, the Pilots posted 42 shutouts during Schell's tenure, and Corrie Alexander would go on to earn All-America honors under Schell's coaching.
+Before returning to Las Vegas in 2008, Schell spent four seasons as the goalkeeper coach for both the University of Portland men’s and women’s teams.
+During Schell’s inaugural season in charge of the Portland goalkeeper, then-sophomore Luis Robles (current starter for the NY Red Bulls) earned third team All-Far West Region honors from the NSCAA, while on the women’s side, the Pilots posted 42 shutouts during Schell’s tenure, and Corrie Alexander would go on to earn All-America honors under Schell’s coaching as well as a National Championship in 2005.

 Schell, currently a member of the National Soccer Coaches Association of America (NSCAA) and the United States Soccer Federation, served as head coach of both the boys and girls teams at Chaparral High School in Las Vegas.
 He earned Regional Coach of the Year honors in 1998-99 after leading both his boys and girls teams to their respective Nevada State Championships, the first ever in Nevada State history to win titles in both boy’s and girl’s soccer in the same season under the same head coach.
 A five-time Nevada State Coach of the Year selection, three with the boys and two with the girls, Schell also guided his Alliance Football Club boys team to four state titles from 1996-99.
 He also coached the Premier S.C. and United Boys clubs to six state championships.